zmaril/d3.js-boilerplate/readme.md

 tools, this project aims to help developers passively and actively cut down on development time.

-# Under active development.

-The framework for the branching system is still being implemented.
-Large changes to infrastructure will be happening for a while.
-So, hold onto your horses.

 ## How it works

 d3.js boilerplate is a system that changes as your data